minestronesoprano/ellehacks2021/README.md

 #  Finance Simulator 2021

-A simulation to help youth understand the importance of financial literacy. 👾🤓 Made for Ellehacks 2021! 👩🏻‍💻👩🏽‍💻
+A simulation to help youth understand the importance of financial literacy. 👾🤓 Made for Ellehacks 2021! 👩🏻‍💻👩🏽‍💻  <br />
+Finalist for Ellehacks 2021 and Recipient of the Rogers Custom Award! (and placed third for Bell's Custom Award too!)

 ## 💵 Description 💵